About the Board

 Mercedes Paine Castle

 Mercedes is a public speaker, consultant and parent coach.
 She is on the faculty at the Montessori Teacher Education Program San Francisco Bay Area as the Infant Environments instructor, and has developed a series of professional development for early childhood educators.
-Mercedes is the 2012 recipient of the Oregon Montessori Association Outstanding Dedication Award.
+Mercedes is the 2012 and 2014 recipient of the Oregon Montessori Association Outstanding Dedication Award.

 In her free time, Mercedes enjoys being with her husband Ben and her son.
 Mercedes is a singer and songwriter and enjoys playing guitar and singing songs with adults as well as children.